Attention-Based Multimodal Image Matching: Experimental Results

 \subsection{Ablation study}

 To better understand the contribution of each component in our proposal, we experiment with modifying one component or related parameter at a time and measuring its impact.
 The experiments were performed on the VIS-NIR Benchmark \cite{SiameseCrossSpectral}, and are reported at Table \ref {table:ablation}.
-We first evaluate the impact of the Transformer encoder.
-By removing the Transformer and leaving the rest of the architecture intact, it is shown that adding the Transformer provides a 23\% improvement.
+We first evaluate the impact of the Transformer-Encoder.
+When the transformer is removed and the rest of the architecture is intact, it is shown that the addition of the transformer provides a 23\% improvement.
 Removing also the SPP as well as the Transformer results in even a greater error.
-The performance is not improved by adding encoder layers or heads, nor adding a Transformer decoder on top of the encoder which degrades performance by 14\%, probably due to overfitting.
-A CNN of non-shared weights, coined Pseudo-Siamese CNN and used in previous SOTA approaches \cite {SiameseCrossSpectral, multisensor}, ends up with inferior performance compared to the Siamese CNN, illustrating the importance of weight-sharing.
-An additional observation is the significance of the residual connection, as without it, the architecture cannot be trained end-to-end from scratch and the training diverges.
+Performance is not improved by adding encoder layers or heads, nor by adding a Transformer-Decoder on top of the encoder, which degrades performance by 14\%, probably due to overfitting.
+A CNN of unshared weights, coined Pseudo-Siamese CNN and used in previous SOTA approaches \cite {SiameseCrossSpectral, multisensor}, ends up with inferior performance compared to the Siamese CNN, illustrating the importance of weight sharing.
+An additional observation is the significance of the residual connection, as without it the architecture cannot be trained end-to-end from scratch and the training diverges.

+We further study the SPP layer impact.
+It is shown in Table \ref {table:spp_ablation} that a four-level SPP yields the best results.
+Three levels degrade performance, as the $8\times 8$ layer was shown to contain valuable information for the model, and an additional level also degrades performance, illustrating that the additional low-resolution layer is insignificant.
+A reduced batch size was used due to memory constraints imposed by the $16\times 16$ level.

-We also measure the impact of the different positional encoding formulation in Table \ref{table:ablation_pos}, where we evaluated fixed and learned 1D and 2D positional encodings, following Parmar \etal \cite{ImageTransformer} and Eq. \ref{eq:2d_emb}.
+We also measure the impact of the different formulations of positional encoding in Table \ref{table:ablation_pos}, where we evaluated fixed and learned 1D and 2D positional encodings, following Parmar et al. \cite {ImageTransformer} and Eq. \ref{eq:2d_emb}.
 It follows that learning a 2D positional encoding yields the best performance, implying that the encoder benefits from utilizing the original 2D spatial layout of the features.